winterstein/sogive-app/web/content/careers/lead-adviser.md

 To formally express an interest in this role, please fill in [this form](https://www.guidedtrack.com/programs/d8c6c00/run).

-The deadline is 23:59 UK time on Thurs 11 May.
+**The deadline is 23:59 UK time on Thurs 11 May.**

+We aim to proceed with the interviewing process quickly, so please review our [Guidance Document for this role](https://docs.google.com/document/d/1T3euucXgUj9HYolvw_UumNtcfdEIYTEidtUyNnkKA6c/edit#) to ensure you are available for the first steps in the application process.
+It will also help with the later stages as well.

 ### <a name="_f9j86mu8fmvg"></a>Equal opportunities statement